 As innovation occurs and AI gets to the point where a human pilot or driver is no longer necessary in a vehicle, a major change in consumer behavior and a significant reduction in costs will occur.
 But how can you take advantage of these changes without having your job supplanted by technology?

 While IoT application currently seems never-ending, the real struggle is finding talent that can design, build, and supervise the application of AI and ML.
 It’s not so much a matter of having all the skills necessary; instead, it is more about the willingness to undertake lifelong learning to keep up with a rapidly changing industry.

 Problem-solving, flexibility, teamwork are all necessary skills for successful implementation of IoT innovations.
 In order to be adaptable to any technology and situation, it is important to have knowledge of all operating systems on the market, including Linux, Windows and iOS.
 The IoT utilizes a variety of different connections, mobile devices, appliances, and data transfer systems, so you need to have a broad foundation of knowledge.

-For up-to-date information to be available to all devices, appliances, and infrastructure, the IoT relies heavily on cloud technology.
+For up-to-date Computer Networking Administration Training to be available to all devices, appliances, and infrastructure, the IoT relies heavily on cloud technology.
 The cloud is increasingly becoming the preferred method of resource and data sharing, a trend that will only continue to be developed.
-Networking skills and an understanding of Cisco’s infrastructure technology are essential to ensuring the IoT works smoothly across environments.
+Networking skills and an understanding of Cisco’s infrastructure Information technology training are essential to ensuring the IoT works smoothly across environments.

 Cloud, network, device and physical security are all important considerations when personal data and important infrastructure are concerned, as they are with the IoT.
 Over the next year, a growth in demand of 194% is expected for candidates with network security skills.